 Staff Therapist, Couple Therapist, Marriage Counselor, Family Therapist, Individual Counselor // Licensed Clinical Marriage and Family Therapist, Bethesda, MD

-- Clinical Degree: : University of Maryland, Couple and Family Therapy
+- Clinical Degree: Couple and Family Therapy, University of Maryland

-- Expertise: : Anxiety/Stress Management, Self-Esteem and Identity Concerns, Family Conflict
+- Expertise: Anxiety/Stress Management, Self-Esteem and Identity Concerns, Separation/Divorce Decisions, Marital Conflict, Family Conflict

-- Available: : Tuesday daytime and evening; Thursday daytime and evening; Saturday daytime
+- Available: Tuesday daytime and evening; Wednesday daytime and evening, Thursday daytime and evening; Saturday daytime

 As your therapist, I am committed to helping you explore your personal meanings and how they affect your everyday life.
 I’ll help you build skills to resolve conflicts by delving into the sources of your meanings and the challenges to them.
 I will never judge you or the legitimacy of your meanings, but gently guide you as you explore and adapt them to best fit your own life.